Henry Baring

 Henry Baring (18 January 1777 – 13 April 1848) was a British banker and politician.
 He was the third son of Sir Francis Baring, 1st Baronet, the founder of the family banking firm that grew into Barings Bank.
 His grandfather Johann Baring emigrated from Germany and established the family in England.

 Early life

 Henry Baring was a member of the Baring family, and the third of five sons of Sir Francis Baring, 1st Baronet, and Harriet, daughter of William Herring.
 Sir Thomas Baring, 2nd Baronet, and Alexander Baring, 1st Baron Ashburton, were his elder brothers.

 Career

 Henry, along with his older brothers Thomas and Alexander, became partners in the firm in 1804.
 Less interested in banking than his brothers, Henry retired from partnership in 1823.
-He also sat as Member of Parliament for Bossiney from 1806 to 1807, and for Colchester from 1820 to 1826.
+He also sat as member of parliament for Bossiney from 1806 to 1807, and for Colchester from 1820 to 1826.

 Personal life

 Baring was twice married.
 He married firstly Maria Matilda Bingham, daughter of U.S. Senator William Bingham (his brother Alexander also married a Bingham daughter) and former wife of James Alexander, Comte de Tilly, in 1802.
-They had three sons and two daughters.
+They had three sons and two daughters, including: